VirinchiRallabhandi/GalaxyModels/README.md

 GalaxyModel11 and GalaxyModel12: Both are unsuccessful attempts to patch the two regimes of the URC (vMax > and < 70 km/s) together using Courteau's tan^-1 model of rotation curves.

 GalaxyModel13: Same as GalaxyModel4 except the stellar mass density now follows a Sersic, rather than exponential, profile radially.
 This model works as well as GalaxyModel4 except the user must choose the Sersic index.

+Tester: This class contains the main method I used for running my models.
+It is completely customised to me and my computer.
+If other people want to run my models they should ideally write their own main method.
+At the very least, all the path names will need to be adjusted to reflect the location of files on the user's directory.